Pa. won’t allow Blue Jays to play at Pittsburgh’s PNC Park

 Canada already denied the Blue Jays’ request to play in Toronto because the regular-season schedule would require frequent travel back and forth from the United States, where COVID-19 cases are surging.

-The Blue Jays and Pirates had been waiting to see if they got permission from the state to proceed with the plan to have PNC Park fill in for the Rogers Centre.
+The Blue Jays and Pirates had been waiting to see if they got permission from Pennsylvania officials to proceed with the plan to have PNC Park fill in for the Rogers Centre.

 “In recent weeks, we have seen a significant increase in the number of COVID-19 cases in southwestern Pennsylvania,” Dr. Rachel Levine, the state’s secretary of health, said in a statement.
 “To add travellers to this region for any reason, including for professional sports events, risks residents, visitors and members of both teams.
 We know that this virus does not discriminate, and can even make professional athletes very sick.
 We are committed to protecting the health and well-being of all Pennsylvanians.”